-When ready, CCP will create a list of Representatives, Senators, and key staff that can help move our clients' issue through the complex processes of Congress.
+When ready, CCP will create a list of Representatives, Senators, and key staff that can help move our clients' issues through the complex processes of Congress.

 Federal Departments and Agencies are delegated a significant amount of authority and responsibility.
 Building relationships with key program officials, political appointees, and other leading officials gives our clients insights into existing and new opportunities.

-These professionals are able to help clients make the right decisions when deciding whether to invest significant resources in respond to a grant notice of funding.
+These professionals can help clients make the right decisions when deciding whether to invest significant resources in response to a grant notice of funding.
 As the relationship grows, our clients can effectively share concerns and participate in regulatory reform.

 Spending nearly $10 Trillion over the past decade, the Department of Defense is the most powerful global force in research and development.
-Spanning hundreds of sectors, DoD is intently involved in the United States' significant technological advancements.
+The DoD is intently involved in the United States' significant technological advancements spanning hundreds of sectors.

-Clients with exposure to DoD SBIRS, and STTRs and have technology of interest to Defense and Homeland Security are able to accelerate their R&D timeline through plus-up requests.
+Clients exposed to DoD SBIRS /STTRs and technologies of interest to Defense and Homeland Security can accelerate their R&D timeline through plus-up requests.
 This Congressionally directed funding can provide significant investments into projects and offices.

-Non-profit and public entities are able to benefit from the newly created "community project."
-Here, Representatives and Senators are able to request money in the annual discretionary budget for infrastructure, capital, and programmatic needs.
-CCP helps clients find the right account under which to make these funding requests, and develops and implements an outreach strategy with Congressional offices to ensure proposed projects receive full consideration.
+Non-profit and public entities can benefit from the newly created "community project."
+Here, Representatives and Senators can request money in the annual discretionary budget for infrastructure, capital, and programmatic needs.
+CCP helps clients find the correct account to make these funding requests and develops and implements an outreach strategy with Congressional offices to ensure proposed projects receive full consideration.

-Thousands of organizations, trade associations, companies, and individuals vie for the attention of decision-makers when Congress undertakes reform efforts.
-Bills are crafted and changed at dozens of points through the process.
+Thousands of organizations, trade associations, companies, and individuals vie for decision-makers' attention when Congress undertakes reform efforts.
+Bills are crafted and changed at dozens of points throughout the process.

-CCP uses long-standing relationships built on trust and mutual respect to identifying key staff Sheppard legislation through the office.
+CCP uses long-standing relationships built on trust and mutual respect when identifying key staff to shepherd legislation through the office.
 We bring these individuals well-crafted arguments for our clients that are concise, compelling, and backed by statistics.